suryajuancuk/LinkedIn_Job_Stats/README.md

 ## Visuals and assets

-- logo.png: Brand image used in the header region.
+- https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip Brand image used in the header region.
 - UI mockups and screenshots: Provided in docs or assets folders to illustrate expected layouts.
 - Badges: A selection of shields to communicate status, language, and licensing at a glance.